 So here a first List for Mod Authors:

-• Stuff @greg made, while always trying to abide by these Rules, is exempt from said Rules.
+Stuff @greg made, while always trying to abide by these Rules, is exempt from said Rules.

-@greg is also the one to decide what happens if a Rule got broken.
+Though if @greg notices a self-violation of these Rules, their wording will be adjusted to properly reflect what the intend behind those Rules is. @greg is also the one to decide what happens if a Rule got broken.
 Though typically talking about it is the very first thing that happens.
 There is no instant Banhammer for small mistakes.

-• Do not prevent or prohibit non-monetized redistribution of your Mods or their Source in any way, nor disallow their use in Modpacks or Servers, even after you abandon your Mod.
+Do not prevent or prohibit non-monetized redistribution of your Mods or their Source in any way, nor disallow their use in Modpacks or Servers, even after you abandon your Mod.

 There has been way too many bad things happening, because of Modders being too possessive of their Mod.

 Nobody has to ask to include a Mod in their Modpack for free.
-Demanding to ask for permission would be surveillance I don’t tolerate here.
+Demanding to ask for permission would be surveillance I donât tolerate here.

 Mods are for everyone and only exist for fun.

-• Do not add Update-Checkers or Mod-Usage-Statistics into your Mod.
+Do not add Update-Checkers or Mod-Usage-Statistics into your Mod.

 Nothing is allowed to send/retrieve Internet Data without the Users explicit permission!